grepruby/ERC20-Token-On-Hyperledger/README.md

 #### getName

 This function will return the name of our token contract.
-It was set to `Simple Token` while instantiating the contract, you can see it [here](). // add permlink
+It was set to `Simple Token` while instantiating the contract, you can see it [here](https://github.com/grepruby/ERC20-Token-On-Hyperledger/blob/f5207ea4b0457abd02ca8d92ee02673393d1af6f/chaincode/token_chaincode/node/tokens/ERC20Detailed.js#L17).

 ```sh
 peer chaincode query -C mychannel -n mycc -c '{"Args":["getName"]}'